Adamanterpeton: Description

 Both specimens only consist of a skull and lack any post cranial materials.
 The skulls of both specimens aren't fully preserved, however, the type specimen skull measures to be about 130 mm in length and the other specimen measuring around 120 mm.

 The honeycomb pattern produced from the pit-and-ridge system, that is characteristic of Temnospondyls, is also observed in Adamanterpeton.
 However, this ornament pattern is significantly reduced in the area between the anterior snout and the posterior skull table margin, and in the lacrimals and jugals, which is a pattern also observed in C. bohemicus and C. florensis.
 The specimens also display a pattern where ossified struts extend from either side of the midline of the premaxilla, which then extend to the midline of the nasals and the frontals, and finish along the parietals.
 The struts are a feature considered to be characteristic of Cochleosaurids.

 Similar to Procochleosaurus, Adamanterpeton retains a pineal foramen unlike the other members of the Cochleosaurid family, where the pineal foramen is either completely closed or only open in juveniles.
 It is unknown whether the pineal foramen ever closes in their evolutionary history, however, the size of the foramen in both genera suggest that they do not and instead have the primitive condition found in tetrapods.

 The skull roof of the specimens were considered to be representative of the primitive Temnospondyl condition, either through direct observation of the features or through inference, which was necessary as regions of the squamosal and quadratojugal were missing from both specimens.

 The palate is also considered to be representative of a primitive Temnospondyl, as it retains primitive features such as smaller interpterygoid vacuities, paired vomers, ectopterygoids and pterygoids.
 The vomers are elongated, in addition to an elongated prechoanal and interchoanal region, both of which can be associated with elongated choanae, features that are all typical of cochleosaurid as well.

 The parasphenoid plate of the cranium is wider than it is long in Adamanterpeton, similar to C. bohemicus.
-It also contains three shallow depressions on it's ventral surface that are thought to maybe be homologous with the parasphenoid tubera that are present in other edopoids.
+It also contains three shallow depressions on its ventral surface that are thought to maybe be homologous with the parasphenoid tubera that are present in other edopoids.

 The mandible was relatively shallow and made up of the same bones typically observed in Temnospondyls, which is a feature also observed in Cochleosaurus and Nigerpeton.
 This is contrasted with the Procochleosaurus condition where the mandible is deeper and more robust.
 They had simple, pointed teeth and fangs, that were implanted into the bone with the tooth socket remaining separate.
 Teeth were arranged in the typical Temnospondyl condition with three pairs of fangs on the palatal bones.